Samuel Li Math and Science Tuition learning blog — Yishun, Singapore

 What to do after a bad paper

 Do not only re-mark and sigh.
-Sort errors into the five causes above.
-Fix causes 2 and 5 with concept work.
-Fix 1, 3, and 4 with habits and timed drills.
+Sort errors into the five buckets above.
+Fix bucket 2 and 5 with concept work; fix 1, 3, and 4 with habits and timed drills.
+Parents: asking "why so careless?" rarely helps.
+Asking "which step went wrong?" does.

 All the best for your next paper. :)